wombleton/gitlaw-nz/acts/U/Unclaimed Money Act 1971.md

 ##### 12 Officers to maintain secrecy

-*   (1) The Commissioner and every officer of the department shall maintain and aid in maintaining the secrecy of all matters which come to his knowledge in the course of his duties under this Act, and shall not communicate any such matters to any person, except for the purpose of carrying this Act into effect:
+*   (1) The Commissioner and every officer of the Department shall maintain and aid in maintaining the secrecy of all matters which come to his knowledge in the course of his duties under this Act, and shall not communicate any such matters to any person, except for the purpose of carrying this Act into effect:

     provided that the Commissioner may make available for publication the names of owners of unclaimed money paid to the Commissioner under this Act or any former Act and the amounts received belonging to those owners.